hmedina/KaSaAn/KaSaAn/scripts/README.md

 ### `observable_plotter.py`
 Plot a set of observables against time from the observable's file produced by KaSim.
 The `-d` option toggles "differential" mode, useful for transforming a cumulative token into an instantaneous rate.
 The `-p` option prints the list of observables to a CSV, where the line number is the index value this script understands.
 This is useful for models with large number of observables, where plotting a subset is desired.
+The script also supports calling variables by name, in addition to by index.
+These can be mixed-and-matched.

 ### `observable_coplotter.py`